josephg/egwalker-paper/reg-text.typ

 > TODO: Consider moving this inside the eg-walker section.

 Discussion of operation transformation is curiously absent from most of the CRDT literature, given how useful it is when building practical systems.
 Most text editing CRDT algorithm papers (@fugue, [RGA], etc) describe user content embedded directly inside the CRDT's data structure.
-CRDTs are defined in @shapiro with a simple query function $q: S => DD$ which emits a bulk copy of the new document state.
+CRDTs are defined in @Shapiro2011 with a simple query function $q: S => DD$ which emits a bulk copy of the new document state.